-PARENT/STAFF COMMUNICATION: We ask that parents commit to:
+PARENT/STAFF COMMUNICATION: We ask that parents commit to

-- Read all letters and e-mails and complete forms that are sent home as the information is always important. - Inform staff of a child's allergies and special health needs, including illness.
-We ask that parents communicate any symptoms, potential exposure, and/or positive diagnosis of COVID-19 or other communicable disease of their child or immediate household member to program staff immediately. - Tell staff of any changes in the home that might affect a child: new baby, moving, divorce, death or trauma in the family, etc. - Call or e-mail program staff whenever you have any questions or concerns. - Make sure the center has a copy of any legal documents that restrict the child's contact with others, such as restraining orders or custody papers. - Keep telephone numbers and e-mail addresses, including emergency contacts and pickup lists up to date. - Make plans to volunteer virtually; your child's center needs you. - Early Head Start parents are asked to complete a Daily Communication Sheet at the time of drop off each morning.
+- Reading all letters, text messages and e-mails and complete forms that are sent home as the information is always important. - Informing staff of a child's allergies and special health needs, including illness.
+We ask that parents communicate any symptoms, potential exposure, and/or positive diagnosis of Communicable diseases such as COVID-19, Influenza, RSV, or Hand, Foot and Mouth, of their child or immediate household member to program staff immediately; - Informing staff of any changes in the home that might affect a child: new baby, moving, divorce, death or trauma in the family, etc. - Calling, texting or e-mailing center staff whenever you have any questions or concerns; - Making sure the center has a copy of any legal documents that restrict the child's contact with others, such as restraining orders or custody papers; - Keeping telephone numbers and e-mail addresses, including emergency contacts and pick-up lists up to date. - Making plans to volunteer; your child's center needs you; - Early Head Start parents are asked to complete a Daily Communication Sheet at the time of drop off each morning.